 RV toilets work differently from household toilets; they do not use a cistern to store a reservoir of water that enters the bowl under its own weight.
 According to Camper Smarts, RV toilets use pressurized water — either pressurized by the utility supplier through a connection hose or by a 12-volt pump — that is injected around the top of the bowl, usually through several ports, which swirls around as gravity pulls it downward.
 This injection is controlled by a device called a vacuum breaker.

 If water is not entering the bowl, check that pressurized water exists at the upstream side of the vacuum breaker by loosening the nut that attaches the flexible inlet hose to it.
 Use a crescent wrench and turn the nut slightly counterclockwise.

 If water starts to bead around the thread, then the pressure is fine and the vacuum breaker must be replaced.
 If the hose can be removed with no water pouring out, then there is a blockage or turned-off stop tap somewhere in the plumbing system.

-Empty the chemical into the tank, let it work for 48 hours -- driving the RV if possible to wash the tank contents around -- then empty the tank and flush it until the water coming out is pure.
+Empty the chemical into the tank and let it work for 48 hours.
+RV Share recommends driving the RV if possible to wash the tank contents around.
+Then empty the tank and flush it until the water coming out is pure.
 Do not use household bleach; it can corrode seals and damage in-tank sensors.

-If the tank proves to be empty but water is not leaving the bowl, the next check is to determine if the slide valve at the base of the bowl is not functioning.
-If so, it may be because it is seized closed or the actuating mechanism is broken.
-Turn the water supply off -- by disconnecting the connection hose and by checking the 12-volt pump is off -- then step on the flush pedal.
+If the tank proves to be empty but water is not leaving the bowl, next determine if the slide valve at the base of the bowl is not functioning.
+It may have seized closed or the actuating mechanism may be broken.
+Start by turning the water supply off by disconnecting the connection hose and by checking the 12-volt pump is off.
+Then step on the flush pedal.